btrotta/advent-of-code-2022/Readme.md

 Note that in an `addx` instruction, `X` doesn't get updated until _after_ 2 cycles are complete, so all processing that happens during the 2 cycles (calculating the signal strength in part 1, or updating the display in part 2) should happen before `X` is incremented.

+## Day 11
+For part 1, just simulate the rounds.
+For part 2, the worry levels become very large and consume a lot of memory.
+We can handle this by instead working with the worry level modulo a certain modulus.
+Note that each monkey's test is whether the worry level is divisible by some factor.
+This will give the same result if we replace the worry level by its modulus modulo `m`, where `m` is any multiple of the monkey's factor.
+Therefore we choose `m` to be the lowest common multiple (LCM) of all the monkeys' test factors.
+Before throwing each item, we replace its worry level by the worry level modulo this LCM.